replicatedhq/replicated-docs/docs/reference/replicated-sdk-apis.md

 Setting a tag with the `name` key will set the instance's name in the vendor portal.

 The `force` parameter defaults to `false`.
-If `force` is `false`, pre-existing tags will not be overwritten and the existing tags take precedence.
-If the `force` parameter is set to `true`, any pre-existing tags will be overwritten.
+If `force` is `false`, conflicting pre-existing tags will not be overwritten and the existing tags take precedence.
+If the `force` parameter is set to `true`, any conflicting pre-existing tags will be overwritten.

 To delete a particular tag, set the key's value to an empty string `""`.